 If a transaction subsequently fails, these effects can reverse themselves.
 Finally, a takeover bid can cause other companies in the same industry group to also rally as speculation grows that other transactions in the group may occur.

 The client sentiment tool on our trading platform allows you to see the percentage of clients that are long versus short on a particular share, plus the monetary value of these positions as a percentage.
+Read more about our trading tools

 Read more on fundamental analysis here.